-Why are you replacing the cable?
+Why are you replacing the wire cables and equipment?

 Will I be able to get into and out of my home or business?

 Yes.
 The crews on site will work with you to make sure you continue to have access to your home or business during construction.
 We will do everything we can to minimize access issues, knocking on doors to provide information.

 Will there be an extra charge for this?

 No. Construction costs, like this project, are covered through electric rates.